Bizahmet4965/linux-csharp/README.md

 for now there is only fedora a few days later i will upload files in arch linux and ubuntu

+To run the file above, go to the download folder, for example, go to the downloads folder, then respectively "cd Downloads/" "sudo sh fedora.sh"

 Hi guys